All Products

 props.put(CommonClientConfigs.SECURITY_PROTOCOL_CONFIG, "SASL_SSL");

 * The SASL authentication method.
-Use the default value.
+Keep the value unchanged.

 props.put(SaslConfigs.SASL_MECHANISM, "PLAIN");

-* The maximum interval between two consecutive polling cycles.
+* The maximum interval allowed between two polls.

-* The default interval is 30 seconds.
-If the consumer does not return a heartbeat within the interval, the broker determines that the consumer is not alive.
-In this case, the broker removes the consumer from the consumer group and triggers a rebalance.
+* If a consumer does not send a heartbeat within this interval, the server considers the consumer dead.
+The server then removes the consumer from the group and triggers a rebalance.
+The default value is 30s.

 props.put(ConsumerConfig.SESSION_TIMEOUT_MS_CONFIG, 30000);